 Some parachain teams will fund their auction bid with the help of a crowdloan campaign, which allows them to accept contributions from DOT holders.
 Crowdloan contributors get their DOT back at the end of the lease, and parachain teams can choose to reward them in various ways, including with a distribution of the parachain’s native token.

 Auctions on Polkadot have an open bidding period of approximately 1 week.
 At the end of the bidding period, the precise moment of the auction’s close is determined retroactively.
 This prevents last-minute “auction sniping” and promotes more accurate price discovery (See the case for candle auctions).

 Each slot on the Relay Chain can be leased for a maximum duration of 96 weeks.
 When bidding on a slot, parachains can choose the length of their desired lease by selecting a contiguous range of 12-week increments known as lease periods.
 Multiple parachains can win a single auction if they successfully bid on non-overlapping lease periods.

 Each auction takes place over the course of 1 week and assigns a total slot duration of 96 weeks (divided into 8 12-week lease periods).
-The auction schedule is determined by Polkadot’s on-chain governance.
-The schedule below is tentative until approved by governance, and is currently up for a public referendum: be sure to vote here.
+The schedule is determined via Polkadot’s on-chain governance community.

 Auction Ending Period